 Category 1 £9.20*

 *= Please be aware that the above fees do not include any county or region fee contribution.

-All you have to do is fill out a green form for CAT 1 and yellow form for CAT 2.
-If you need a form, please email meetmanager@swimESC.co.uk and don't forget to confirm your postal address.
-Please return your Registration forms (BUT PLEASE do NOT fold or crease the form!) to your coaches as quickly as possible or you cannot compete in the majority of swimming galas or meets.
+All you have to do is fill out the online registration.
+Please fill out your Registration forms and submit as quickly as possible or you cannot compete in the majority of swimming galas or meets.

 Category 3 £0.00

 Per Club Fee £25.00

 ASA Fee Payable as a swimming member 2019

 - All athletes (of any level) are required and responsible for checking their own medications.
 This must be done via the WADA approved website: www.globaldro.com

 - Globaldro.com result searches must be stored and saved by the individual athlete